Ranavalona III: Reign

 Ranavalona III was proclaimed queen upon the death of her predecessor, Queen Ranavalona II, on 13 July 1883, and moved into Tsarahafatra, a wooden house on the grounds of the royal Rova complex in Antananarivo.
 Her coronation took place in the Mahamasina neighborhood of Antananarivo on 22 November 1883, her 22nd birthday, where she was given the title "Her Majesty Ranavalona III by the grace of God and the will of the people, Queen of Madagascar, and Protectoress of the laws of the Nation".
 She chose to break with tradition by supplementing the customary retinue of soldiers at her ceremony with a group of 500 male and 400 female pupils from the capital's best schools.
 The girls were dressed in white while the boys wore soldiers' uniforms and performed traditional military drills with spears.
 Ranavalona was crowned wearing a white silk gown with a red train featuring embroidery and gold embellishments.
 The queen was described in the American press in the following terms: "She is a little above the ordinary height and has delicate features, her complexion is a little darker than that of most of her subjects.
 She appears quite timid and she presides well at the solemn functions of her court."
 The British Museum holds a Ranavalona III ten centime coin struck in 1883.

 Like her two predecessors, Ranavalona concluded a political marriage with Prime Minister Rainilaiarivony.
 The young queen's role was largely ceremonial as nearly all important political decisions continued to be made by the much older and more experienced prime minister.
 Ranavalona was frequently called upon to deliver formal speeches (kabary) to the public on behalf of Rainilaiarivony and would make appearances to inaugurate new public buildings, such as a hospital at Isoavinandriana and a girls' school at Ambodin'Andohalo.
-Throughout her reign, Ranavalona's aunt, Ramisindrazana, acted as an adviser and exercised considerable influence at court.
+Throughout her reign, Ranavalona's aunt, Ramasindrazana, acted as an adviser and exercised considerable influence at court.
 Ranavalona's older sister, Rasendranoro, whose son Rakatomena and daughter Razafinandriamanitra lived with their mother at the Rova, was also a close companion.
 An American journalist who visited her palace reported that Ranavalona spent much of her leisure time flying kites or playing lotto, a parlor game, with her relatives and other ladies at court.
 She also enjoyed knitting, needlework and crocheting and would frequently bring her latest craft project to work on at cabinet meetings.
 She had a great love of fine garments and was the only Malagasy sovereign to import the majority of her clothing from Paris rather than London.
 She invited to Madagascar French stage magician Marius Cazeneuve to perform at her court.
 Reportedly, the queen and Cazeneuve developed a romantic relationship, and the magician was also working for the French intelligence, promoting French influence at court.